Hornbill-Docs/data-imports-guide/data-imports-guide/requests/database/configuration.md

     - ShowWorkaround - Show the workaround against the published record
     - Workaround - The workaround content
     - LastUpdated - The datetime that the published record was last updated
 - RequestHistoricUpdateQuery - The query used to retrieve request diary update data from your data source.
+Not used when the ``csvfile`` driver is defined - see ``CSVHistoricUpdatesFile`` below.
 To inject the request GUID as found in the rows returned by the RequestQuery, add {RequestGUID} in to the appropriate clause.
 For example, in a CSV import this may look like: SELECT * FROM diaryImport.csv WHERE CALLREFERENCE = '{RequestGUID}'.
 If this as an empty string, the tool will not try to add any historic update records.
+- ``CSVHistoricUpdatesFile`` - Only used when the ``csvfile`` driver is defined, and replaces ``RequestHistoricUpdateQuery``.
+The path to the CSV file that contains the historic update records for the requests being imported.
+This can be an absolute path, or a path relative to the folder that the utility is run from.
+If this is an empty string, or not defined, the tool will not try to add any historic update records
+- ``CSVHistoricUpdatesRefColumn`` - Only used when the ``csvfile`` driver is defined.
+The column header in the ``CSVHistoricUpdatesFile`` that holds the source request identifier of the request that each historic update belongs to.
+Rows are matched against the source request GUID (the value from the ``RequestGUID`` column), falling back to the source request reference (the value from the ``RequestReferenceColumn`` column) when ``RequestGUID`` is not defined
 - HistoricUpdateMapping - The fields used by the API calls to store historic update records within Service Manager, and how the imported data should be mapped in to these fields.
 See **CoreFieldMapping** above for more information on how these should be mapped.
 - ``PriorityMapping**
 Allows for the mapping of Priorities between your source data and Hornbill Service Manager, where the left-side properties list the Priorities from the import source, and the right-side values are the corresponding Priorities from Hornbill that should be used when escalating the new requests.